Cleanup Efforts Are Futile: Experts Warn as Single-Use Plastic Pollution Rapidly Surges in Oceans.

-International Union for Conservation of Nature (IUCN) has stated that plastic makes up 80% of all marine debris found from surface waters to deep-sea sediments.
-While this has been true for years now, recently marine researchers have warned that there has been an unprecedented rise in plastic pollution in the oceans.
+The International Union for Conservation of Nature (IUCN) stated that plastic makes up 80% of all marine debris from surface waters to deep-sea sediments.
+While this has been true for years now, marine researchers have recently warned that there has been an unprecedented rise in plastic pollution in the oceans.

-The researchers have said that more than 170tn plastic particles are afloat in the oceans.
-They have called for a reduction in the production of plastics, warning that “cleanup is futile" if they continue to be pumped into the environment at the current rate, according to a report by Guardian.
+Researchers have said that more than 170 trillion plastic particles float in oceans.
+According to a Guardian report, they have called for a reduction in the production of plastics, warning that “cleanup is futile” if they continue to be pumped into the environment at the current rate.
+Single-Use Plastic Pollution.

-The research was published by the 5 Gyres Institute and published in the journal Plos One.
-During the research the experts have noted a a rapid increase of marine plastic pollution and blamed the plastics industry for failing to recycle or design for recyclability.
+The research was published by the 5 Gyres Institute in the journal Plos One.
+During the study, the experts noted a rapid increase in marine plastic pollution and blamed the plastics industry for failing to recycle or design for recyclability.

 IUCN warns that marine species ingest or are entangled by plastic debris, which causes severe injuries and death.